 However, it is indeed true: scientists are calling for a ban on glitter.
 Why?
 Most glitter is microplastic – fragments of plastic less than 5mm in length.
 This microplastic can easily be swallowed by marine life, proving fatal to them, and could potentially enter the food chain.

-More worryingly, in the same article it goes on to say that “most glitter is made of aluminium and a plastic called PET… PET can break down to release chemicals that disrupt hormones in the bodies of animals and humans“.
+More worryingly, the same article goes on to say that “most glitter is made of aluminium and a plastic called PET… PET can break down to release chemicals that disrupt hormones in the bodies of animals and humans“.
 This is not good.
 Therefore a ban on glitter, much like the ban on microbeads for the same reasons, would be very welcome.

-This ban would mean a world without glitter.
+However, this ban would mean a world without glitter.
 Some nurseries are substituting glitter for lentils or rice for use in craft projects as an eco-friendly alternative.
 However, it’s not quite the same, is it?
-And sticking lentils to your face at festivals may not produce the desired effect, and may cause people to give you a wide berth!
+Meanwhile sticking lentils to your face at festivals may not produce the desired effect, and may cause people to give you a wide berth!

 If you can’t live in a world without glitter, but don’t want to damage the environment then fear not.
 The future is not lentil based because I have found six eco-friendly glitter alternatives for all your glitter-based cosmetic and crafting needs:

 Eco-Friendly Alternatives to Glitter

 Bristol-based EcoStarDust, whose clever slogan is “glitter without the litter”, sells biodegradable glitter in all the colours.
-And when I say all the colours I mean all the colours, in varying sizes from chunky through to fine.
-Their eco-friendly glitter alternative is made from plant cellulose and is reasonably priced at £3.50 a pot.
+And when I say all the colours, I mean ALL the colours, in varying sizes from chunky through to fine.
+Its eco-friendly glitter alternative is made from plant cellulose and is reasonably priced at £3.50 a pot.
 Delivery is free when you spend over £10 and 10% of profits are donated to environmental projects.

 Eco Glitter Fun

 Eco Glitter Fun sells biodegradable, cruelty-free, and vegan glitter from £3.50 a pot, again in all the colours and sizes you could possibly need.
-Their glitter is made from a certified compostable film that will biodegrade in soil, compost, or a wastewater/ocean environment.
+Its glitter is made from a certified compostable film that Eco Glitter Fun say will biodegrade in soil, compost, or a wastewater/ocean environment.